cysouw/diathesis/text/c06_prepositions.md

 b.
 Ich arbeite ohne einen Hammer.
 :::

 The non-governed comitative and instrumental interpretation of *mit* can be added to practically every verb, given a sensible context.
 In those contexts, the comitative and instrumental roles are not lexical roles, in the sense that they describe a role that is not specific for the main verb of the sentence.

-However, there are also many verbs that allow for a *mit* prepositional phrase that expresses a lexical-specific role.
+However, many verbs have a *mit* prepositional phrase that expresses a lexeme-specific role.
 This occurs in the following situations (with some verbs allowing for multiple options):

-- Verbs for which the *mit* prepositional phrase is a governed preposition, i.e. it can be replaced by a *damit, dass…* complement clause [@next a], see [@sec:prepositions-transitive-governed; @sec:prepositions-fabricative-accusative; @sec:prepositions-governed-antipassive] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
+- Verbs, like *kämpfen* 'to fight' [@next a], for which the *mit* prepositional phrase is a governed preposition, i.e. it can be replaced by a *damit, dass* complement clause, see [@sec:prepositions-transitive-governed; @sec:prepositions-fabricative-accusative; @sec:prepositions-governed-antipassive] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
-- Verbs for which the *mit* prepositional phrase shows an alternation with a nominative subject [@next b], see [@sec:prepositions-transitive-conciliative; @sec:prepositions-intransitive-preposition-anticausative; @sec:prepositions-fabricative-accusative] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
+- Verbs, like *überraschen* 'to surprise' [@next b], for which the *mit* prepositional phrase shows an alternation with a nominative subject, see [@sec:prepositions-transitive-conciliative; @sec:prepositions-intransitive-preposition-anticausative; @sec:prepositions-fabricative-accusative] and with reflexive pronouns in [@sec:reflexive-preposition-passive].
-- Verbs for which the *mit* prepositional phrase shows an alternation with an accusative object, [@next c], see [@sec:prepositions-governed-antipassive; @sec:prepositions-mit-antipassive; @sec:prepositions-mit-reciprocal-antipassive; @sec:prepositions-instrument-applicative], with reflexive pronouns in [@sec:reflexive-mit-antipassive] and with preverbs in [@sec:preverb-antipassive-dative-accusative; @sec:preverb-applicative; @sec:preverb-applicative-antipassive]
+- Verbs, like *füllen* 'to fill' [@next c], for which the *mit* prepositional phrase shows an alternation with an accusative object, see [@sec:prepositions-governed-antipassive; @sec:prepositions-mit-antipassive; @sec:prepositions-mit-reciprocal-antipassive; @sec:prepositions-instrument-applicative], with reflexive pronouns in [@sec:reflexive-mit-antipassive] and with preverbs in [@sec:preverb-antipassive-dative-accusative; @sec:preverb-applicative; @sec:preverb-applicative-antipassive]
-- Verbs for which the *mit* prepositional phrase expresses a lexical-specific reciprocal role as indicated by the option to use *miteinander* [@next d], see [@sec:prepositions-bare-reciprocal; @sec:prepositions-mit-reciprocal-antipassive] and with reflexive pronouns in [@sec:reflexive-real-reciprocals; @sec:reflexive-mit-antipassive].
+- Verbs, like *einigen* 'to agree' [@next d], for which the *mit* prepositional phrase expresses a lexical-specific reciprocal role as indicated by the option to use *miteinander*, see [@sec:prepositions-bare-reciprocal], [-@sec:prepositions-mit-reciprocal-antipassive] and with reflexive pronouns in [@sec:reflexive-real-reciprocals], [-@sec:reflexive-mit-antipassive].

 ::: ex
 a.
-Ich kämpfe mit der Krankheit.
+Ich kämpfe mit der Krankheit. \
    Ich kämpfe damit, dass ich krank bin.
 b.
-Du überraschst mich mit dem Geschenk.
+Du überraschst mich mit dem Geschenk. \
    Das Geschenk überrascht mich.
 c.
-Er füllt die Flasche mit Schnaps.
+Er füllt die Flasche mit Schnaps. \
    Er füllt den Schnaps in die Flasche.
 d.
-Ich einige mich mit dir.
+Ich einige mich mit dir. \
    Wir einigen uns miteinander.
 :::

 ### Purposive/beneficiary *für*

 The preposition *für* has a beneficiary reading with human participants and a general purpose interpretation with non-human participants.
-Beneficiary *für* often appears in alternation with a dative [@next a,b], see [@sec:prepositions-dative-antipassive-accusative].
-However, a beneficiary *für* is also possible with many more verbs as an adverbial phrase without such an alternation being possible [@next c,d].
+Beneficiary *für* often appears in alternation with a dative [@next a], see [@sec:prepositions-dative-antipassive-accusative].
+However, a beneficiary *für* is also possible with many more verbs as an adverbial phrase [@next b] without such an alternation being possible [@next c].

 ::: ex
 a.
-Ich kaufe dir ein Buch.
+Ich kaufe dir ein Buch. \
+   Ich kaufe ein Buch für dich.
 b.
-Ich kaufe ein Buch für dich.
-c.
-Ich arbeite für dich
+Ich arbeite für dich. \
-d. ^* Ich arbeite dir
+c. ^* Ich arbeite dir
 :::

-Adverbial purposive *für* can be used with almost all verbs and can be identified by being paraphrased by *um zu Infinitiv* phrase [@next a,b].
+Adverbial purposive *für* can be used with almost all verbs and can be identified by being paraphrased by *um zu-Infinitiv* phrase [@next a,b].
 In this usage, it is also possible to use the paraphrase *dafür, dass* [@next c].
 This is an obvious counterexample to the claim that this paraphrase identifies governed prepositions.

 ::: ex
 a.
 Ich arbeite für ein besseres Leben.